wescale/hashistack/docs/source/reference/playbooks/init.md

 ```

-## Variables & defaults
+## Variables

+ * Name of the environment.
 ```{code-block}
 hs_workspace: "{{ lookup('env', 'HS_WORKSPACE') }}"
 ```
-Name of this environment.
-That value will propagate to templatized variable files.

 ----

+* The parent DNS domain of the service that will be exposed.
 ```{code-block}
 hs_parent_domain: "{{ lookup('env', 'HS_PARENT_DOMAIN') }}"
 ```
-The parent DNS domain of the service that will be exposed.
-That value will propagate to templatized variable files.

 ----

+* The local directory that will become parent of the generated directory.
 ```{code-block}
 hs_base_dir: "{{ lookup('env', 'PWD') }}"
 ```
-The directory that will become parent of the generated directory.

 ----

+* The type of desired deployment:
+    * `mono` for single node deployment
+    * `multi` for cluster deployment

 ```{code-block}
 hs_archi: "{{ lookup('env', 'HS_ARCHI') }}"
 ```
-The type of desired deployment:
-* `mono` for single node deployment
-* `multi` for cluster deployment
-That will impact the rendering of variable files.

 ----

+* The name of the generated hashistack directory.
 ```{code-block}
 hs_dir_name: "{{ hs_workspace | regex_replace('-','_') }}"
 ```
-The name of the generated hashistack directory.